datopian/playbook/dojo/python/README.md

 ## Resources

-* Python Tutorial [Link to official site][py tutorial]
+* Python Tutorial [Link to official site][py tutorial].
-* Fluent Python: Clear, Concise, and Effective Programming - Luciano Ramalho (book) [Link to Jupyter (book)][jupyter fluentpy]
+* Fluent Python: Clear, Concise, and Effective Programming -- Luciano Ramalho (book).
+[Link to Jupyter (book)][jupyter fluentpy].
-* Learn Python - Full Course for Beginners [Link to YouTube Turorial - 4.5h][YT learn py]
+* Learn Python -- Full Course for Beginners.
+[Link to YouTube Tutorial -- 4.5h][YT learn py].
 * [DataCamp (paid)][datacamp] (courses)
-  * [Python Programmer][dc py programmer] (develop skills to wrangle data and build tools for data analysis - 13 courses, 52 hours), contains:
+  * [Python Programmer][dc py programmer] (develop skills to wrangle data and build tools for data analysis -- 13 courses, 52 hours), contains:
     * [Introduction to Python][dc py introduction]
     * [Importing & Cleaning Data with Python][dc py import clean]
   * [Data Manipulation with Python][dc data manipulation]
   * [Time Series with Python][dc time series]
   * [Data Visualization with Python][dc py viz]
-* Effective Python: 59 Specific Ways to Write Better Python - Brett Slatkin (book) [Link to book site (paid)][effective py]
+* Effective Python: 59 Specific Ways to Write Better Python -- Brett Slatkin (book).
+[Link to book site (paid)][effective py]  .
-* Python for Everybody: Exploring Data in Python 3 - Charles Severance (book) [Available online (free)][py4e]
+* Python for Everybody: Exploring Data in Python 3 -- Charles Severance (book).
+[Available online (free)][py4e].
-* Python Data Science Handbook: Tools and Techniques for Developers - Jake Vanderplas (book) [Link to PDF][python data science]
+* Python Data Science Handbook: Tools and Techniques for Developers -- Jake Vanderplas (book).
+[Link to PDF][python data science].
-* Learn Python 3 the Hard Way (book) [Link to Datopian Tech Library][tech lib LPTHW], [Link to book site (paid)][python3 hard way]
+* Learn Python 3 the Hard Way (book).
+[Link to Datopian Tech Library][tech lib LPTHW], [Link to book site (paid)][python3 hard way].

-  > This was very nice (book) for both - people who are new in programing and want to start somewhere and for those who already have some knowledge in python programing, as it’s very good opportunity to remember and examine your coding skills and also find some new things or new approaches to various solutions.
+  > This was very nice (book) for both -- people who are new in programing and want to start somewhere and for those who already have some knowledge in python programing, as it’s very good opportunity to remember and examine your coding skills and also find some new things or new approaches to various solutions.
   >
   > The (book) covers pretty much everything starting from assigning values to variables and creating simple "hello world" application finishing with object oriented programing and creating simple web application.
   >